 ANTH 4815 Special Projects in Anthropology (1-6) Study, interpretation, and discussion of special topics and problems in anthropology.
 May be repeated for a maximum of 6 semester hours.
-Prerequisite: consent of instructor
+Prerequisite: consent of instructor and other material culture to address anthropological topics, such as race, gender, and class, within historic North America.

 ANTH 4820 Anthropology of Gender (3) Explores cultural factors influencing roles of women and men in a variety of cultures, from small foraging bands to large industrialized states.
-Topics include cultural influences on sexual equality, sexual hierarchy, heterosexuality, and homosexuality.
+Topics include cultural influences on sexual equality, sexual hierarchy, heterosexuality, and homosexuality

 ANTH 4830 Archaeological Field Research (3) Field experience in which students learn archaeological methods of surveying, recording and excavation, as well as how and why we investigate and preserve sites.
+ANTH 4840 Historical Archaeology (3) The study of artifacts, architecture,